 - 4.1 In accordance with the International Public Sector Accounting Standards (IPSAS), the Financial Statements for the Supplementary Fund are produced on an entity basis.
-There have been no incidents involving the Supplementary Fund, and therefore no Claims Fund has been established. - 4.2 The net asset position presented in Statement I shows a closing net balance position of £1 488 047 an increase of £636 516 from the balance on 31 December 2017 of £851 531. - 4.3 In 2018 the total revenue was £673 716 and the total expenditure £37 200. - 4.4 Contributions of £1.5 million was levied for payment in 2018 with respect to the General Fund, and an amount of £0.85 million reimbursed to those contributors in the 19 Member States who contributed to the first levy to the Supplementary Fund.
-As at 31 December 2018, an amount of £2 978 remains outstanding from contributors in two Member States. - 4.5 An amount of £58 041 is payable to the 1992 Fund of which includes a management fee of £34 000 for 2018. - 4.6 The Director's comments on the expenses for running the joint Secretariat are in the 2018 Financial Statements of the 1992 Fund.
-The joint Secretariat's administrative expenses for 2018 amounted to £4 065 757 excluding the External Auditor fees paid in 2018 for the audit of the 2017 Financial Statements for the two Funds.
-The total obligations incurred in 2018 were 10.4% less than the 2018 budget appropriation of £4 536 433.
-The amount for the External Auditor's fees is paid by the respective organisation which was £3 200 for the Supplementary Fund. - 4.7 At their October 2017 sessions, the Supplementary Fund Assembly and the 1992 Fund Assembly decided that the Supplementary Fund should pay to the 1992 Fund a flat management fee towards the cost of running the joint Secretariat in 2018.
+There have been no incidents involving the Supplementary Fund and therefore, no Claims Fund has been established. - 4.2 The net asset position presented in Statement I shows a closing net balance position of £1 459 468 a decrease of £28 579 from the balance on 31 December 2018 of £1 488 047. - 4.3 In 2019 the total revenue was £13 821 and the total expenditure £42 400. - 4.4 No contributions were levied for payment in 2019.
+As at 31 December 2019, an amount of £1 489 remains outstanding from a contributor in one Member State. - 4.5 The Director's comments on the administrative expenses for running the joint Secretariat are in the 2019 Financial Statements of the 1992 Fund.
+The joint Secretariat's expenses for 2019 (excluding external audit fees) amounted to £4 235 316.
+This is £414 061 or 8.9% less than the revised 2019 budget appropriation of £4 649 377. - 4.6 In previous years, the external audit fee has covered the fee for the audit of the previous year's Financial Statements, i.e. for 2019 it would cover the audit of the 2018 Financial Statements.
+In 2019, it was agreed with the External Auditor that the fee for the audit of the 2019 Financial Statements, undertaken in 2020, would be charged to the 2019 financial year.
+The additional audit fee of £3 200 was made within the budget appropriation for administrative expenses for 2019.
+These fees are in accordance with the fee agreed with the External Auditor on appointment. - 4.7 At their October 2018 sessions, the Supplementary Fund Assembly and the 1992 Fund Administrative Council decided that the Supplementary Fund should pay to the 1992 Fund a flat management fee towards the cost of running the joint Secretariat in 2019.
 The management fee was set based on the estimated number of working days that the entire Secretariat would have to spend on Supplementary Fund matters.
-The fee for 2018 was set at £34 000, which was the same as in 2017.
+The fee for 2019 was set at £36 000, compared to £34 000 in 2018.
+The basis of calculating the management fee remained the same.

-4.8 The expenditure relating to the Supplementary Fund's share of the costs of running the joint Secretariat and the External audit fees amounted to £37 200 in 2018 compared to the total appropriation of £47 200.
+4.8 The expenditure relating to the Supplementary Fund's share of the costs of running the joint Secretariat and the external audit fees amounted to £39 200 in 2019 compared to the total appropriation of £49 200.
 A breakdown of the Supplementary Fund expenditure is set out below.